2012 CHIP Student online application is now available. The due date was Friday, Feb. 24, 2012

 Questions?

-Please direct questions about the application process and specific questions about the Statewide program sites to Mandy Meloy at the AHEC Program Office in Madison:
+Please direct questions about the application process and specific questions about the Statewide program to:

 ameloy@wisc.edu

-Questions about the Milwaukee CHIP program should be directed to Virginia Thomas at Milwaukee AHEC:
+Questions about the Milwaukee CHIP program should be directed to Suzanne Letellier at Milwaukee AHEC:

 vthomas@milahec.org